6. Scripting¶

 If no key or query is provided all samples will be marked as read (and therefore

-instructions).
+not considered for check or check_last instructions).
 If a key value

 or query is provided, all samples matching the key/query will be marked as read.